 SWITCHING FROM CONVENTIONAL MONEY TO NM

 A) As money is an exchange facilitator that benefits the economic lives of every individual and thus the community as a whole the system which administers money should be provided as a completely a-political community service by the State.
 This should be done at the tax-payer’s expense not that of the individual.
 A name for this system would reflect its purpose, the Money Administration Service [MAS] is suggested.

-B) With NM the amount of money in circulation will quite naturally always meet the needs of economically active citizens so the MAS can be completely divorced from everything, particularly politics, to carry out its task of administering money.
+B) With NM the amount of money in circulation will quite naturally always meet the needs of economically active citizens so the MAS can be completely divorced from everything political in order to carry out its single task of administering money.

 C) For any individual to be able trigger off the issuance of new money at the point of purchase the following functionalities will have to be available through MAS:

 a) a register of all economically active entities[EAE]

 b) for each EAE MAS will keep a record of their new money debt as well as their allowed maximum new money debt

 c) access to a single bank account for every EAE, used by them for all their monetary transactions

 d) all monetary transactions will have to be digital so that